History of Fianna Fáil

 Irish political party history (1926–pres.)

-The Irish political party Fianna Fáil was founded on 16 May 1926 at a public meeting at the La Scala Theatre on Prince's Street (no O'Connell Street) in Dublin., with Éamon de Valera as its first president.
+The Irish political party Fianna Fáil was founded on 16 May 1926 at a public meeting at the La Scala Theatre on Prince's Street (now O'Connell Street) in Dublin., with Éamon de Valera as its first president.
 Organizing took place two months after de Valera and other deputies in the Dáil Éireann deputies, decided to split from the original Sinn Féin.
 This happened because de Valera's motion calling for elected members be allowed to take their seats in the Dáil, if and when the controversial Oath of Allegiance was removed, failed to pass at the Sinn Féin Ard Fheis on 11 March 1926, and De Valera resigned as the Sinn Féin chairman.

 The new party adopted its name on 2 April of the same year.
 From the formation of the first Fianna Fáil government on 9 March 1932 until the 2011 general election, the party was in power for 61 of 79 years.
 Its longest continuous period in office was 15 years and 11 months (March 1932–February 1948).
 Its single longest period out of office, in that time, has been four years and four months (March 1973–July 1977).
 All eight of its party's leaders have served as Taoiseach.
 It was the largest party in Dáil Éireann at every general election from the 1932 general election until the 2011 general election, when it suffered the worst defeat of a sitting government in the history of the Irish state.